IISD-ELA/info-sheets/physical-limnology/surface-temp.md

 Stream temperature and temperature string data have been collected using HOBO Pendant UA-001 or UA-002 data loggers.
 These loggers have an accuracy of 0.53 ºC.

 Temperature loggers in streams have typically been anchored in place using a small weight, and were deployed in within easy reach for downloading.
 No shielding was used to protect loggers from direct sunlight.

+Solinst Levelogger 5 (model 3001) water level and temperature loggers have been in use since 2023 for all streams.
+The Solinst Levelogger 5 (model 3001) have an accuracy of 0.05 ºC.

 ## References